-There is a summary section at the bottom of each page, and a Keys to Literacy® style summary template at the end of each chapter.
-Utilize both of these.
+There is a summary section at the bottom of each page.
+Utilize it!
 If you can summarize something, you understand it; if you understand something, it is much easier to remember.

 Use this space for summary and/or additional notes: